sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 (Note: A Work Product approved by the TC must include a list of people who participated in the development of the Work Product.
 This is generally done by collecting the list of names in this appendix.
 This list shall be initially compiled by the Chair, and any Member of the TC may add or remove their names from the list by request.
 Remove this note before submitting for publication.)

-The following individuals have participated in the creation of this specification and are gratefully acknowledged:
+The following individuals were members of the OASIS CSAF Technical Committee during the creation of this specification and their contributions are gratefully acknowledged:

 **CSAF TC Members:**